-Under this arrangement we awarded grants totaling 38,514 shares, 32,910 shares and 25,842 shares in 2023, 2022 and 2021, respectively.
+Under this arrangement we awarded grants totaling 55,902 shares, 38,514 shares and 32,910 shares in 2024, 2023 and 2022, respectively.
 All shares awarded have a vesting period of one year for each grant.
 There are no performance accelerators for early vesting for these awards.
 Awards under the Program are classified as equity awards and recorded at the grant-date fair value with compensation expense recognized over the expected life of the award.
-As of December 31, 2023, there was \$0.2 million of unrecognized stock-based compensation relating to non-vested Program awards.
+As of December 31, 2024, there was \$0.2 million of unrecognized stock-based compensation relating to non-vested Director Program awards.
 The unrecognized compensation expense is expected to be recognized over an estimated weighted-average amortization period of 3 months.
-The grant-date fair value of shares granted was \$0.9 million, \$1.0 million and \$0.8 million in 2023, 2022 and 2021, respectively, and we have recognized compensation expense of \$0.9 million, \$1.0 million and \$1.1 million in 2023, 2022 and 2021, respectively.
+The grant-date fair value of shares granted was \$1.0 million, \$0.9 million and \$1.0 million in 2024, 2023 and 2022, respectively, and we have recognized compensation expense of \$0.8 million, \$0.9 million and \$1.0 million in 2024, 2023 and 2022, respectively.